Reside 707 is a 5-story, 151-unit contemporary apartment building at 707 W Sheridan Rd in Chicago’s Lakeview

-The building has undergone substantial renovation since being acquired by the current owner in 2008.
+The building has undergone substantial renovation since being acquired by an affiliate of Reside Living.
 The exterior changes retain the kitschy integrity of the building’s early 1970s 4+1 architecture.
 One of the building’s distinguishing features is the rock veneer flanking the entryway, an adornment rarely seen in Chicago’s north lakefront neighborhoods.

 Reside 707 has 18 different studio, 1- and 2-bedroom, 2-bath floor plans.
 Floor plans are available online.

 Kitchens and baths have been updated and include stainless steel appliances and built-in microwaves.
-Some of the studio layouts have limited cabinet and counter space.
+Reside’s “accent wall” program visually expands the living space.

 Many of the apartments have a well-defined dining area.
 Apartments have hardwood floors in living areas and carpeted bedrooms.
 Closet space compares favorably with what you’ll find in most apartments in the neighborhood.